Koszul self duality of manifolds: Operads and right modules of interest

-\begin{dfn}A point in $\mathcal{F}_n(I)$ is represented by an $I$-labeled tree such that a nonroot, nonleaf vertex $v$ is labeled by $F(\mathbb{R}^n, e(v))$ where $e(v)$ denotes the outgoing edge set.
-This tree should have the property that all nonroot, nonleaf vertices have at least 2 outgoing edges and the root should have exactly 1 outgoing edge.
+\begin{dfn}A point in $\mathcal{F}_n(I)$ is represented by an $I$-labeled tree whose root has one outgoing edge together with labels for all nonroot, nonleaf vertices $v$ with values in $F(\mathbb{R}^n, e(v))$.
 We then quotient the labels of each vertex by translation and positive scaling.
-Operad composition is given by grafting trees. \end{dfn} We interpret the elements of $\mathcal{F}_n$ as ``infinitesimal configurations" in $\mathbb{R}^n$, modulo the given relations.
-The label of the vertex adjacent to the root is the ``base configuration'' and if the tree branches, we imagine that the single point labeled by that edge is actually a configuration in the tangent space, and this may repeat.
-For a framed manifold $M$, we can construct a module over this operad.
+The symmetric sequence $\mathcal{F}_n$ is an operad by grafting trees. \end{dfn}

+We interpret the elements of $\mathcal{F}_n$ as ``infinitesimal configurations" in $\mathbb{R}^n$, modulo the given relations.
+The label of the vertex adjacent to the root is the ``base configuration'' and, if the tree branches, we imagine that the single point labeled by that edge is actually a configuration in the tangent space, and this may repeat.
+For a framed manifold $M$, we can construct a right module over this operad, first considered in \cite[Section 5]{markl_1999}.

-\begin{dfn}A point in $\mathcal{F}_M(I)$ is represented by an $I$-labeled tree such that the root $r$ is labeled by $F(M, e(r))$.
+\begin{dfn}A point in $\mathcal{F}_M(I)$ is represented by an $I$-labeled tree with the root $r$ labeled by $F(M, e(r))$.
 If $v$ is a nonleaf vertex adjacent to the root, it is labeled by $F(T_p(M), e(v))$ where $p$ is the point in the root configuration labeled by the edge connecting $v$ to the root.
 Any nonleaf child $v'$ of $v$ is labeled by $F(T_p(M),e(v'))$ for the same $p$, and so on.
-This tree should have the property that all nonroot, nonleaf vertices have at least $2$ outgoing edges.
 We then quotient each nonroot, labeled vertex by translation and positive scaling.
-Module partial composition is given by grafting trees and using the framing to identify $T_p(M)$ with $\mathbb{R}^n$. \end{dfn} We interpret the elements of $\mathcal{F}_{M}$ as ``infinitesimal configurations in $M$''.
+The symmetric sequence $\mathcal{F}_M$ is a right module over $\mathcal{F}_n$ with partial composition given by grafting trees and using the framing to identify $T_p(M)$ with $\mathbb{R}^n$. \end{dfn} We interpret the elements of $\mathcal{F}_{M}$ as ``infinitesimal configurations in $M$''.
 One important observation is that both $\mathcal{F}_M(I)$ and $\mathcal{F}_n(I)$ are manifolds of dimension $n|I|$ and $n|I|-n-1$, respectively, and the partial composites

 are inclusions of codimension 0 portions of the boundary.
-For a detailed account, we refer to \cite{markl_1999}.
+Using the Fulton--MacPherson compactifications, we can formally define a model of $E_{M^+}$ as a right module over $(\mathcal{F}_n)_+ \in \mathrm{Operad}(\mathrm{Top}_*,\wedge)$, the Fulton-MacPherson operad with a disjoint basepoint.